Listen Live

 Chanie Wenjack was a young indigenous boy who tried to escape a residential school but died trying.
 Downie's 'Secret Path Project' is based on this story.

 In 2016, National Chief Perry Bellegarde honoured Downie with an eagle feather, a symbol of the creator above, for all of his support of the Indigenous peoples of Canada.
-He also received an honorary aboriginal name, Wicapi Omani, which is Lakota for "man who walks among the stars".
+He also received an honorary Lakota name, Wicapi Omani, which is Lakota for "man who walks among the stars".

 Jackson Browne – Jesse Edwin Davis